How to Wash Clothes - Make Whites, White and Colors Bright!

+After years of being a housewife, and mother, I finally mastered clothes washing.
+Nothing can get by me now!
 I have laundered clothes for busy friends and they tell me they feel like they're straight out of a television commercial.
 They suddenly notice how white or clean smelling their clothes are and they stop their work and take a closer look in amazement just like on the old television commercials.

 I always enjoy hearing that.
 Now you can too.
 I'm going to share my tried and true methods here with you today!
 Your whites will actually be white (no dull grey's here) and your colors will be nice and bright.
 You'll be producing the cleanest laundry around!

 Laundry detergent, this is the one and only part of laundering I won't scrimp on.
 Your detergent has to be a good one or forget getting clothes clean as they can be.

 I know the choices are staggering; Gain, Tide, Cheer, Purex, Arm & Hammer, All, etc...
 You only need one, so which one?
 Consumer Reports conducted testing on the different types and brands of detergent.
 You can find the report here and how they placed in the box to the right.

 I was surprised to see Tide came in at ninth place!
 It's not my detergent of choice, and I guess not anyone else's either, but I thought they would rank higher than ninth place in a test.
 I have been an ALL launderer for years and I am pleased to see they took first.

 Besides all the brand names to choose from, you have liquid or powder, high efficiency or standard, concentrated or double concentrated, scented or non-scented.
 I would recommend alternating weekly between the first five choices given above: All, Arm & Hammer, Cheer, Gain and Method and their various alternatives IE: liquid, concentrate, etc...
 Be sure to do a load of colors and a load of whites with each detergent.